 Is it normal when we get angry to throw something at people?
-In Japan this is more fun because houses have a small table called a chabudai (卓袱台).
-These small wooden tables that have a low height of 15 to 30 cm can be easily thrown into the air when a person is stressed.
-This act of turning and throwing the table is called Chabudai Gaeshi (ちゃぶ台返し).
+In Japan, this becomes more fun because houses have a small table called chabudai (卓袱台).
+These small wooden tables that have a low height of 15 to 30cm can be easily thrown up when a person is stressed.
+This act of flipping and throwing the table is called Chabudai Gaeshi (ちゃぶ台返し).

-The act of throwing the table in anger has typically been represented by frustrated country and husbands in TV shows, manga, and anime.
-The first event was in a 1968 anime/manga called "Star of the Giants" and in a 1975 drama called "Terauchi Kantarou Ikka".
-Playing the table expresses anger, frustration, and disapproval.
-Chabudai gaeshi is seen as an act of old-fashioned parents, an act that can destroy the family.
+The act of throwing the table in anger has typically been represented by frustrated husbands and fathers in TV shows, mangas, and animes.
+The first occurrence was in a 1968 anime/manga called “Star of the Giants” and in a 1975 dorama called “Terauchi Kantarou Ikka”.
+Throwing the table expresses anger, frustration, and disapproval.
+The chabudai gaeshi is seen as an action of outdated parents, an act that can destroy the family.

 Chabudai tables are placed on floors that have tatami, where people sit on a zabuton or on the floor.
-These tables are used for various purposes like studying, playing and even dining.
-In winter these tables are replaced by a kotatsu.
+These tables are used for various purposes such as studying, playing, and even dining.
+In winter, these tables are replaced by a kotatsu.

-Japan being one of the countries that invented the emoji, created several expressing the action of turning and throwing tables at people.
-These text-based emoticons probably appeared in the early 1990s.
-Let's see a few below:
+Japan being one of the countries that invented the emoji, created several expressing the action of flipping and throwing tables at people.
+These text-based emoticons likely emerged in the early 1990s.
+Let’s see some below:

 • (ノ≧∇≦)ノ ミ ┸┸)`ν゚)・;’;